loganzartman/logans-desktop-calculator/README.md

 // add the number 2 to the stack
 2

-// add the string "hello" to the stack in three different ways "hello" (hello) 'hello

 // add the booleans true and false to the stack true false

+// add the string "hello" to the stack in three different ways.
+"hello" (hello) 'hello

+// strings can be evaluated as code with `eval`.
+// (parentheses strings) are easily nestable and typically used to store code.
+// they also interact with local names—see the later section.
+(2 2 +) eval  // 4

-// [spooky] if this doesn't parse as anything else (operator or literal), consider it a string hello
+// [spooky] if a word doesn't parse as anything else (operator or literal), it's considered a string hello

 // apply the built-in plus operator to the two 2s on top of the stack